-Whole beans will store better than ground coffee, even if you are keeping it in airtight containers.
+Whole beans will store better than ground coffee, even if you are keeping them in airtight containers.
 That means having a grinder on hand as well so that you can grind their coffee for them.

-Some have said that ammunition will become the common coin in a post-disaster world, especially a post-EMP world.
+Some have said that ammunition will become the common coin in a post-disaster world, especially in a post-EMP world.
 There will clearly be shortages, even with all the people who have already built stockpiles of ammo.
 Concentrate on calibers that are useful for hunting and self-defense.
 Probably the most popular caliber for trade will be the .22LR.

 Gasoline is difficult, as it doesn’t store well for prolonged periods of time.
 The more volatile hydrocarbons tend to evaporate off and there is some oxidation of other components of the gasoline.
 Adding a fuel stabilizer to the gas can extend the life, but then only to about a year.

 If you can store your gasoline in sealed metal containers, it will last longer than it will in plastic gas cans.
-I’ve kept gasoline in a sealed steel barrel for over a year, without problem.
+I’ve kept gasoline in a sealed steel barrel for over a year, without a problem.
 And that was without adding fuel stabilizers to it.
 Even so, I would consider gasoline only a short-term investment, as it won’t last forever.
 You’ll want to cash in on this investment faster than others.

 There have always been alternatives to toilet paper.
-In the pioneering days, they used corn cobs and the Sears & Roebuck catalogue.
+In the pioneering days, they used corn cobs and the Sears & Roebuck catalog.
 But for those of us who have grown up accustomed to toilet paper, making that switch will be difficult.
 I’d say that it will be even more difficult for women.

-This one is a bit of a gamble; but I think that toilet paper will become highly valuable in a post-disaster world.
+This one is a bit of a gamble, but I think that toilet paper will become highly valuable in a post-disaster world.
 You just might want a few extra cases, over and above what your family is going to use, that is.

-If it comes down to long-term survival after a TEOTWAWKI event, probably one of the most important things to own will be seed.
+If it comes down to long-term survival after a TEOTWAWKI event, probably one of the most important things to own will be seeds.
 Not only will you need it, so that you can plant a large vegetable garden and grow food for yourself and your family, but everyone else will need it too.
-They’re also going to need your knowledge about gardening, so that they can get their gardens going and feed their families.
+They’re also going to need your knowledge about gardening so that they can get their gardens going and feed their families.

 This is probably only a short-term investment but could have big returns.
 I say it’s short-term because once they grow their own crops, they can harvest the seed as well.
-So you shouldn’t have people coming back to you for the next growing season, looking for more seed.
+So you shouldn’t have people coming back to you for the next growing season, looking for more seeds.